DPDK/dpdk/doc/guides/nics/enic.rst

 - Flow director features are not supported on generation 1 Cisco VIC adapters (M81KR and P81E)

+- **SR-IOV**

+  - KVM hypervisor support only.
+VMware has not been tested.
+  - Requires VM-FEX, and so is only available on UCS managed servers connected to Fabric Interconnects.
+It is not on standalone C-Series servers.
+  - VF devices are not usable directly from the host.
+They can  only be used as assigned devices on VM instances.
+  - Currently, unbind of the enic kernel mode driver 'enic' on the VM instance may hang.
+As a workaround, enic.ko should blacklisted or removed from the boot process.
+  - pci_generic cannot be used as the uio module in the VM. igb_uio or vfio in non-IOMMU mode can be used.
+  - The number of RQs in UCSM dynamic vNIC configurations must be at least 2.
+  - The number of SR-IOV devices is limited to 256.
+Components on target system might limit this number to fewer than 256.

 How to build the suite?
 -----------------------